5.A.20 Administering Medication to Students

 • Parental permission and signature approving the administration of the prescribed medication.

-Parents must notify the school immediately if the medication is no longer required and must complete a new Administration of Prescribed Medication form each year and whenever the physician changes the prescription.
+Parents must notify the school immediately if the medication is no longer required.
+A new Administration of Prescribed Medication form must be submitted each year and whenever the physician changes the prescription.

 Schools will designate a specific, locked, and limited access storage space within the school to store the medication.

-Schools will ensure that there is a copy of the Administration of Prescribed Medication form in the Student Support File (Cumulative File) of the student and that a copy is available for immediate reference by the principal and/or teacher(s) designated by the principal to administer the prescribed medication.
+Schools will ensure that there is a copy of the Administration of Prescribed Medication form in the Student Support Insert in the Cumulative file (Yellow folder) of the student and that a copy is available for immediate reference by the principal and/or staff designated by the principal to administer the prescribed medication.

 Schools may refuse to administer prescribed medication to any child whose parent/guardian has not fully completed the approved Administration of Prescribed Medication form.